julianlk522/FITM/README.md

 ### Features

--Rethink CalculateGlobalCategories algo
+-Remove profile about if nothing there and not your profile -Rethink CalculateGlobalCategories algo
     -currently makes it impossible, unless submitting first tag, to affect global cats unless extremely new link and fast tag submission...
 -Pagination